perses/perses/docs/api/role.md

 # Role

+A `Role` defines a set of permissions within a particular project.
+When you create a `Role` you need to specify the project it belongs in.
+`GlobalRole`, by contrast, is not limited to a project scope.

 ## Choose a scope

 There are two different scopes in which you can define a Role, depending on how much you want it to be shared.

-- for global scope, use GlobalRole
+- for global scope, use `GlobalRole`
-- for project scope, use Role
+- for project scope, use `Role`

 ### Project level